werf/werf/docs/pages/reference/registry/pull.md

 A pulled stage can be used by multiple images of the same `werf.yaml` config in the case when this stage is common between multiple images.

-In other words, werf downloads from cache **last common stage** between old and new image state.
+In other words, Werf downloads from cache **last common stage** between old and new image state.

 There is also an option to turn off this optimized behavior and always pull all stages.